 Cache Policy "B" enables you to access RAIDsets and mirrorsets even if the backup battery is drained.
 However, you risk losing data if the power is lost before the batteries have recharged completely.

-If the battery is low or bad, you won't be able to access your RAIDsets or mirrorsets until it recharges unless you change the cache policy to "B:"
+If the battery is low, you will not be able to access your RAIDsets or mirrorsets until it recharges unless you change the cache policy to "B:"

-CLI> SET CACHE\POLICY=B
+CLI> SET CACHE_POLICY=B